We believe in making beautiful things that nourish the land and its wild inhabitants.

-We believe in making beautiful things that nourish the land and its wild inhabitants.
-Through rotational grazing, native plantings, and removing invasive species, we're healing our 200-year-old Vermont farmstead, creating better habitat for meadowlarks and bobolinks while our Lincoln Longwool sheep grow the lustrous fleeces we transform into yarn, felt pelts, woven goods, and handmade dolls.
+Through rotational grazing, native plantings, and other practices, we're re-inhabiting our 200-year-old Vermont farmstead - enhancing habitat for grassland birds and other wildlife while our Lincoln Longwool sheep grow the lustrous fleeces we transform into yarn, felt pelts, woven goods, and handmade dolls.

 Our Story